thriveweb/great-start-elc/content/pages/contact.md

 title: Contact us
 meta:
   description: >-
-    Download our Family Handbook for all you need to know about enroling your child at one of our centres.
+    Download our Family Handbook for all you need to know about enrolling your child at one of our centres.
 Choose Centre: East Malvern Mildura Mildura Central.
   title: Contact us | Great Start ELC